ycandau/biowearables_breath_sensor/docs/FAQ.md

 #### *The micro:bit is showing me a sad face and then a number*

 This is a runtime error.
 It means that something in the program is wrong, and that the mistake is crashing the micro:bit.
-The number is an error code that lets you know what kind of issue is taking places.
+The number is an error code that lets you know what kind of issue is taking place.
 Look up the error code below.

 #### *The micro:bit crashes with error 020*